sswastioyono18/cv/README.md

 Additionally, I also involved as an IC for high impact projects.

 **_Notable activities & responsibilities:_**
-- Modernize 1 monolith service from PHP to Golang and it's infrastructure from EC2 to GKE
+- Modernize 1 monolith service created in 2019 in PHP to Go and also move the infrastructure from EC2 to GKE
 - Automatic Donation Initiative which bring more than **10%** GDV
-- Implementing Open Telemetry as part of the company-wide observability initiative
+- Implemented Open Telemetry as part of the company-wide observability initiative
 - Automate development pipeline workflow with JIRA and Github from task creation until project release